 The steel structure of the office building will be connected to the restaurant at the top of the tower of the terminal building through a 30m-long bridge.

 The terminal and office buildings will be covered by metal panel facade systems of varying dimension, shape, pattern and colour based on the corresponding spaces within the buildings.

 A perforated metal mesh, punctuated with a series of openings to allow the entry of sunlight and natural ventilation, will wrap around the entire complex.
 The facade will consist of aluminium framing and a painted aluminium finish.
 All the surfaces in the complex will be either planar or conic.

 Construction of the New Keelung Harbour Service Building

 The New Keelung Harbor Service Building will be built in two phases.
 Phase I will include the terminal building construction.

-The second phase will include construction of the office building and public amenities such as retail, meeting spaces and public plaza.
+The second phase will include the construction of the office building and public amenities such as retail, meeting spaces and a public plaza.

 Contractors involved with the project

 Taipei-based Fei and Cheng Associates collaborated with Neil M Denari Architects as the executive architect for the project.